Show All Answers

 Plumbing permits are not required for the following:

 View additional information on plumbing work and permits .

 A mechanical permit is required for the erection, installation, enlargement, alteration, repair, removal, conversion or replacement of a mechanical system governed by the mechanical code.
 Except for replacement of minor parts, mechanical work shall not be started until a permit for such work has been issued.

 Mechanical permits are not required for the following:

 View additional information on mechanical work and permits.

 Yes.
 The State of Michigan allows two entities the authority to obtain a permit for a residential construction work: a contractor licensed by the State of Michigan or the homeowner if that is their place of residence and they will be performing the work.

 Yes.
 Driveway permits are issued by the Department of Community Development.
 Please contact the Building Services Division at 269-329-4477 with questions.
 Permits to work in the public right of way are issued by the Department of Transportation and Utilities. who can be contacted at 269-329-4422 with questions.

 A building permit will be required in the event that you wish to replace more that four sheets of decking or any structural component during the roofing activity.
 No permit is required to remove and replace shingles only.
 Find information on how to obtain a residential building permit (PDF).

-No permit is required for a six-foot high or lower fence located on non-lakefront residential property.
+No permit is required for a seven-foot high or lower fence located on non-lakefront residential property.
 Consideration must be given, however to be sure that the new fence does not create a vision obstruction for vehicles or pedestrians.
 Specific rules apply to fencing in the rear (lakefront) yard for lakefront properties.